copperdong/sinatoki/README.md

 Synthi depends on several other projects, namely

 * docker: required to run the container of the forced aligner gentle
-* gentle: aligining audio with transcript on phoneme level
+* gentle: aligning audio with transcript on phoneme level
 * espeak: handles correct pronunciation
 * ffmpeg: slices speech

 ## Manual work

-Although voice models are generated automatically, you will have to provide an audio file and a transcript of what had been said.
+Although voice models are generated automatically, you will have to provide an audio file and a transcript of what was said.
 The longer your audio, the better the quality of the resulting voice model.
-Make your the quality of your input file is OK, otherwise you will have disturbing noise in your generated voice.

 In order to create the model, run